tmobryan/hello-world/README.md

 The beginning

-Gold, green, soft, white.. crystal creatures in the night
+Gold, green, soft, white.. crystal creatures of the night